Undergraduate and Graduate Admissions Requirements

 • Two (2) years practice as a registered nurse (RN)

 • Results obtained on the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT).
 All results should be sent directly from the Education Testing Service (ETS) or Graduate Management Admission Council (GMAC)]; test scores may not be more than five (5) years old prior to date of application.

 • Earned B.S. in Nursing from a CCNE, NLN or State approved institution

 • 3.0 grade point average on a 4.0 grading scale in all undergraduate course work

-• Must submit an APA formatted Statement of your philosophy of nursing
+• Submission of an APA formatted Statement of your philosophy of nursing

-• Must submit three professional letters of recommendation
+• Submission of three professional letters of recommendation

 • If the applicant's native language is not English, the applicant must complete the Test of English as a Foreign Language (TOEFL) with a minimum average score of 550 and no sub-score below 52 (paper version) or 79 with no sub-score below 17 internet based test).

 Jenkins Building Room 308